stefanpejcic/dev.openpanel.com/docs/cli/config.md

 The `dev_mode` option allows Aministrator to view more verbose information in both OpenPanel and OpenAdmin, as well as their log files.

+- displays detailed startup log
 - verbose logging for API requests
 - disables minified responses for both interfaces (HTML, JS, CSS and JSON)
-- uses latest CDN for tailwindcss, alpinejs and flowbite
+- uses latest CDN for tailwindcss and alpinejs
+- displays detailed processing of each request

 * **on** → DEV_MODE is enabled.
 * **off** → DEV_MODE is disabled.